-RBI is mainly funded by wholesale funding followed by corporate deposits and interbank deposits whereas RBI Group is mainly funded by corporate and retail deposits followed by wholesale funding and interbank deposits.
+RBI is mainly funded by wholesale funding followed by corporate deposits and interbank deposits whereas RBI Group is mainly funded by retail and corporate deposits followed by wholesale funding and interbank deposits.

 2. BUSINESS OVERVIEW

 2.1.
 Principle areas of activity